matfij/academia/express-blueprint/Readme.md

 ### Features:

--   Mongo DB with moongose and loosely-coupled repository [TODO]
+-   Mongo DB with moongose and loosely-coupled repository
 -   Docmented API with TSOA and frontend client generation
 -   Custom global error handling with logging
 -   JWT auth & middleware